joeaudette/cloudscribe.Entropy/solutions/cloudscribe.CustomRegistration.Kvp/README.md

 2. The captured custom data is stored in a generic key value data store that could also be reused for other purposes.

-3. There is also a way to add per tenant custom form fields automatically to views based on the config file without having to manually manage all the form elements in the views.
-We could also if needed make custom views per tenant if because of the ability to add custom views per tenant already provided in cloudscribe Core.
+3. You can add custom form fields automatically to views based on the config file without having to manually manage all the form elements in the views.
+We could also if needed make custom views per tenant because of the ability to add custom views per tenant already provided in cloudscribe Core.

 4. Custom implementations of [IHandleCustomRegistration](https://github.com/joeaudette/cloudscribe/blob/master/src/cloudscribe.Core.Web/ExtensionPoints/IHandleCustomRegistration.cs), [IHandleCustomUserInfo](https://github.com/joeaudette/cloudscribe/blob/master/src/cloudscribe.Core.Web/ExtensionPoints/IHandleCustomUserInfo.cs), and [IHandleCustomUserInfoAdmin](https://github.com/joeaudette/cloudscribe/blob/master/src/cloudscribe.Core.Web/ExtensionPoints/IHandleCustomUserInfoAdmin.cs) will process the additional form fields